Harry20030331/SumForU/README.md

 ## Overview

 SumForU is an end-to-end project designed to generate persona-aware product summaries from customer reviews.
-Utilizing the Tinker platform[Tinker](https://tinker-docs.thinkingmachines.ai/) for advanced model training and inference, it integrates supervised fine-tuning (SFT) and reinforcement learning from AI feedback (RLAIF) to produce customized product briefings and suitability ratings tailored to individual shopper profiles.
+Utilizing the Tinker platform [Tinker](https://tinker-docs.thinkingmachines.ai/) for advanced model training and inference, it integrates supervised fine-tuning (SFT) and reinforcement learning from AI feedback (RLAIF) to produce customized product briefings and suitability ratings tailored to individual shopper profiles.
 The project provides a full suite of tools for data preprocessing, synthesis, model evaluation, and experiment management, enabling researchers to build and assess personalized summarization systems efficiently.

 ## Method